SteveC-SoC/JavaScript30/README.md

 - Tutorial Completed ✔
 - The contenteditable attribute specifies whether the content of an element is editable or not. this means it can be edited in the browser
 - This one was a good laugh

+17 - Sorting Without Articles

+- tutorial completed ✔

+18 - Tally Srting Times with Reduce

+- tutorial completed ✔
+- this can be refactored into one reduce